Technical SEO for SaaS: Which Technical Factors Have Impact? (2024)

 We only want Google crawling and indexing pages that are of value to our users.

-We want to avoid index bloat, better known as putting hundreds or thousands of pages into Google’s index which causes irrelevance and erodes our topical authority.
+We want to avoid index bloat, better known as putting hundreds or thousands of pages into Google’s index, which can cause irrelevance and erode our topical authority.

 So what do we do to ensure we’re properly being crawled and indexed?